michaelwright235/nibarchive_upgrade/README.md

 ## Use

-The following example reads the `foo.nib` NIB Archive, converts it and saves as a Keyed Archive under the `foo.plist` name.
+The following example converts the `foo.nib` NIB Archive to the `foo.plist` Cocoa Keyed Archive.

+### Using a Rust Library

 ```rust
 use nibarchive_upgrade::upgrade;